Click here to Skip to main content

 Introduction

-Ela is an impure functional programming language with dynamic typing and syntax that is heavily inspired by ML/Haskell.
+Ela is a functional programming language with dynamic typing and syntax that is heavily inspired by ML/Haskell.
 Dynamic stands for a type system that uses a "don't do it until the last moment" type inference algorithm.
-In other words, type information in Ela comes available at run-time, which has its own drawbacks, but gives type system a lot of flexibility.
+In other words, type information in Ela comes available at run-time, which has its own drawbacks, but gives programmer a lot of flexibility.
 Functional means that all operations in Ela can be seen in the light of combinations of functions.
-You can surely write imperative code in Ela - like you can in most functional languages including Haskell - however, in most cases, Ela is not the right language for that.
-And impure means that Ela allows side effects; you can create a mutable data structure in Ela which might be helpful occasionally; however, Ela doesn't favor such style of programming - it fully supports and motivates a programmer to write programs in a pure functional way.
+You can surely write imperative code in Ela - like you can in merely all functional languages including Haskell - however, in most cases, Ela is not the right tool for that.

-Ela shares a lot of peculiarities of functional programming languages such as - everything being as expression, first class and higher order functions, immutable variables and data structures, pattern matching, algebraic types, and so on.
+Ela shares a lot of peculiarities of functional programming languages such as - everything being as expression, first class and higher order functions, immutability of names and data structures, pattern matching, algebraic types, and so on.
 Currently, Ela comes with an Ela Console utility that can be used to execute and compile Ela code, and fully supports interactive mode as well.
+Also a graphical development environment is available for Windows.

 In this article, I will give a short overview of Ela implementation and some core language features.